vitalyiegorov/suuudokuuu/readme.md

     - [ ] add donation branding and description on main screen
 - [ ] add gamification and percentage of completeness
 - [ ] add game pausing?
 Can be exploited as a cheat to maximize scroll?
+- [ ] best stats is confusing and not clear, especially time
+  - [ ] add best time/score for each difficulty
+  - [ ] add history screen?
+- [ ] score row completing row/col/group

 ### Frontend
 - [ ] add animations